centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 #### Host discovery

-Add a job from `Configuration > Discovery` menu and choose a provided between `Kubernetes Nodes (RestAPI)` and `Kubernetes Nodes (Kubectl)` from the list.
+Add a job from `Configuration > Discovery` menu and choose a provider between `Kubernetes Nodes (RestAPI)` and `Kubernetes Nodes (Kubectl)` from the list.